rspack-contrib/rsbuild-plugin-assets-retry/README.md

 });
 ```

-- **Example:** If there is a query in some of the requested assets, you can read it with `originalQuery`:
+- **Example 2:** If there is a query in some of the requested assets, you can read it with `originalQuery`:

 ```js
 pluginAssetsRetry({